bexi/moviecollections-client/README.md

 ## Features
 * Think about UX - should movies/series be seperated or not
-* View (v1) for showing the users movies (watchlist and seen)
-* View (v1) to show search results from OMDB (with button to add movie/serie to DynamoDB table)
+* Update movielist with new data from OMDB (image, description etc)
-* Search bar with connection to OMDB
+* Connect search bar to OMDB
+* Switch for showing if a movie is watched or not
+* Delete movie from movie list

+* Be able to add a movie title and view it in the my movie list - done
-* Setup connection to Lambda/ApiGateway so requests can be done
+* Setup connection to Lambda/ApiGateway so requests can be done - done
 * Sign in (aws cognito) - done
 * Sign up (aws cognito) - done
 * Navigation bar/menu - done